Simularia/simulariatools/README.md

 - `importADSOBIN()` imports an ADSO/BIN raster file.
 - `importSurferGrd()` imports a grid file.
 - `stabilityClass()` computes atmospheric stability class.
-- `downloadBasemap()`downloads GeoTIFF basemap from italian
+- `downloadBasemap()`downloads GeoTIFF basemaps from the italian [PCN](https://gn.mase.gov.it/portale/home).
-  [PCN](https://gn.mase.gov.it/portale/home).
 - `removeOutliers()` removes time series outliers based on interquartile range.
 - `rollingMax()` computes rolling max of a time series.

-The package is developed and maintained by the people at [Simularia](https://www.simularia.it) and it is extensively used for their daily job.
+The package is developed and maintained at [Simularia](https://www.simularia.it) and it is widely used for their daily work.

 If you use this package in your work, please consider citing it.
 Refer to its [Zenodo DOI](https://doi.org/10.5281/zenodo.596741) to cite it.